MetazoaPhylogenomicsLab/Vargas-Chavez_et_al_2024_Chromosome_shattering_clitellate_origins/README.md

 # Chromosome shattering at the origin of Clitellata

 ## 1. Description
-This repository contains the scripts and files needed to reproduce the analysis in: *A punctuated burst of massive genomic rearrangements by chromosome shattering  and the origin of non-marine annelids*.
+This repository contains the scripts and files needed to reproduce the analysis in: Vargas-Chávez et al. 2024. *A punctuated burst of massive genomic rearrangements by chromosome shattering  and the origin of non-marine annelids*. (under review)

 ## 2. Directories in this repository
 - **Composite_gene_analyses:** This directory contains the scripts needed to idenfity composite genes.